 This 19 year old female was involved in a motor vehicle accident.
 She had a tender abdominal wound and right hip.
 A CT abdomen was performed as part of a CT trauma series.

 0 images remaining

 - In the right iliac fossa multiple locules of gas and subcutaneous stranding mark the site of the clinically apparent groin wound.

 - Locules of gas extend inferiorly adjacent to the psoas muscle and superiorly in extra peritoneal locations.
-At the iliac crest underlying the wound, there is an apparent localised defect in the contour of the peritoneal cavity and anterior abdominal wall musculature when compared to the contralateral side.
-There is herniation of extraperitoneal fat and caecum into this defect.
+At the iliac crest underlying the wound, there is an apparent localized defect in the contour of the peritoneal cavity and anterior abdominal wall musculature when compared to the contralateral side.
+There is herniation of extraperitoneal fat and cecum into this defect.